 Border Collies and Whippets tend to be the most involved in the sport.
 In fact, the fist official disc dog was Ashley the Whippet, whose owner took him onto the baseball field at Dodger Stadium in 1974 during a game.
 Ashley and her owner played frisbee for 9 minutes before they were escorted off the field by security.
 The crowd was amazed by Ashley’s high jumps and stamina.
 That is when the sport was born!
 Ashley went on to become the World Frisbee Disc Canine Champion 3 years in a row.
 You can watch Ashley’s debut in 1974 here.

 How do I get my dog involved?
 First gather up the supplies and teach your dog to catch a frisbee.
 You’ll need a few discs, treats, a field and water.
-There are soft discs designed for a dog’s mouth, like this one.
+There are soft discs designed for a dog’s mouth, like these ones for small and large dogs.

 You can learn to teach them to catch a frisbee from videos, like this one.
 If you want to move onto tricks, you could contact a Disc Dog Club.
 They can be found throughout the United States.
 You can search here.
 You could use free resources, books and DVDs offered by SkyHoundz.
 SkyHoundz is the organizer of the World Canine Disc Championships.
 You and your dog could take online lessons with Barkletics Online Disc Dog Academy.
 Or you could take Disc Dog training with Kirby Mcllveen, a 20x Disc Dog World Champion and certified dog trainer.